senzing-garage/serve-grpc/docs/examples.md

     This example does not persist data after the Docker container is terminated.
     For techniques on persisting data, see [bitnami/postgresql].

-1. Populate the database with the Senzing schema and configuration.
+1. Using a separate terminal, populate the database with the Senzing schema and configuration.

     ```console
     docker run \